 The first thing we have to address is what the meniscus actually is in relation to the entire leg complex.
 In order to do so, we’ll have to go over some basic anatomy.

-The knee is classified as a “hinge type synovial joint.”
+The knee is classified as a “hinge-type synovial joint.”
 This means exactly what it sounds like.
 It’s a hinge that primarily moves in a given range of motion that allows for flexion and extension.

 There’s a reason why the leg doesn’t bend other ways.
-It’s locked into the range of motion similar to a door.
+It’s locked into a range of motion similar to a door.
 It can move to the point (flexion) where the calf muscles hit the hamstring—like an open door and move back to the straight position (extension) you observe while standing, like a door closing.

 The “synovial” part means that the cartilage parts glide on a lubricated surface allowing for smooth motion throughout.
-So in essence, it’s a very well oiled mechanical lever that allows your body to move through space seamlessly.
+So in essence, it’s a very well-oiled mechanical lever that allows your body to move through space seamlessly.
 The main parts of the knee are:

-- The patella that serves as your knee cap.
+- The patella serves as your kneecap.

 So where is the meniscus?
-The meniscus is in between the tibial and femoral articulating surfaces and serves as shock absorbers.
+The meniscus is in between the tibial and femoral articulating surfaces and serves as shock absorber.
 This is why when you run properly, you normally don’t feel the jolt or bone crashing into the bone.
 You’ve got two menisci (plural form of meniscus) per knee joint: